-Eithne Fitzgerald - Vice Chair
+Eithne Fitzgerald - Chair

 Eithne served as Head of Policy and Research at the National Disability Authority 2003 until 2016.
 She previously worked in the Department of Finance, the National Economic and Social Council, at Threshold, and as a lecturer in the social policy at both University College Dublin and Trinity College, Dublin.
 She is a former Minister of State, and introduced the Ethics in Public Office Act and the Freedom of Information Act.
 She was a member of the Commission on Social Welfare and chaired the Task Force on Violence Against Women.
 She is a board member of the National Advocacy Service for People with Disabilities.